$3.00 per year per member

 A: Three requirements: meet the head Organizer(s) in person, contribute dues, and then simply ask!

-Q: What's the difference between the tan and green postings on the calendar?
+Q: What's the difference between the tan and blue postings on the calendar?

 A: The tan ones are notes of interesting things going on in the Portland area.
 They are not proper events as they do not have a host, but may have the assistant organizer's name posted for more information.
 Please let us know if you are interesting in turning one of these into a proper event!